Catholic Community on the Jersey Shore

 9. Make Sundays, the Sacraments, Advent, and Lent REALLY special!

 10. Do charitable acts as a family, or as parent and child.
+One couple I know spends one Sunday a month making sandwiches as a family, and delivering them to a shelter.

 11. Celebrate the anniversary of their Baptisms and/or their Saint days.